Shawnzheng011019/Grammar_Bot/README.md

 A `test.html` file is included in the extension's directory.
 Open this file in your browser to test the extension on different input types.

-## Known Issues

-- Some complex text editors (like Google Docs or custom CMS editors) may not work with the automatic text replacement.
-In these cases, use the "Copy" button instead.
-- Web applications with strong Content Security Policies may block some extension functionality.
-- The extension performs best on standard HTML input fields, textareas, and contentEditable elements.

 ## Development Notes

 To improve text replacement in complex editors: